astorDev/nist/dotnet/logging/docs/req-resp.md

 ## Configuring the logging

-As you may see, although we have a lot of thing logged we can't really say much about the request.
+As you may see, although we have a lot of things logged we can't really say much about the request.
 We may figure out which endpoint was hit and whether our response was successful (if we use http status codes), but that's about it.
-Plus, in a high-load environment matching request and response could be a challenge since they are logged separately.
+Plus, in a high-load environment matching requests and responses could be a challenge since they are logged separately.
 So let's `CombineLogs` and see what we __can__ get logged.
 Here's the code:

 ```csharp
 builder.Services.AddHttpLogging(o => {